LeonTLam/obsidian-ntnu/01_Current_Semester/TTM4135 Anvendt Kryptografi og Nettverksikkerhet/Concepts/Classical Encryption/Transposition Ciphers.md

 each char. in plaintext alphabet is replaced by char. in ciphertext alphabet defined by a substitution table.
 Also called **monoalphabetic substitution ciphers**.

 NOTE
-*transposition ciphers permute plaintext characters, while substitution ciphers permute alphabet characte*
+*transposition ciphers permute plaintext characters, while substitution ciphers permute alphabet characters.*

+**permute**: rearrangement